treinartz/APCS.ProcessingResources/chapters/oop.md

 }
 ```
+The following are more specific guidelines for students:
 To do this, you will have 3 tabs in your processing Sketch:
 1. A tab with the interface (as shown below).
 This interface should NEVER be edited by you.
 The whole point of having an interface is that is common between everyone working on that project.
 2. A tab with your snowflake code.
 This should have at a minimum 1 constructor and 3 methods (specifically, the three methods outlined in the interface.
 The first line of this code should be